Kubernetes RBAC and TLS certificates – Kubernetes Security Guide (Part 1)

 Kubernetes TLS certificates rotation and expiration

-Modern Kubernetes deployments and managed cloud Kubernetes providers will properly configure TLS so the communication between the API server and the kubelets, users and pods is already secured, that's why we are going to just focus on the maintenance and rotation aspects of these certificates.
+Modern Kubernetes deployments and managed cloud Kubernetes providers will properly configure TLS so the communication between the API server and the kubelets, users and pods is already secured.
+Thus, we will focus only on the maintenance and rotation aspects of these certificates.

-Setting a certificate rotation policy from the start will protect you against the usual key mismanagement or leaking that is bound to happen over long periods of time.
-This is often overlooked and never-expiring tokens are shared between administrators for convenience reasons.
+Setting a certificate rotation policy from the start will protect you against the usual key mismanagement or leaking that is bound to happen over long periods of time - an occurrence that is often overlooked.

 - kubelet TLS certificate rotation & expiration